Agudath Israel of America: Conservative, Reform, and Modern Orthodox Judaism

 In 1956, for example, the moetzes issued a written ruling forbidding Orthodox rabbis to join with any Reform or Conservative rabbis in rabbinical communal professional organizations that then united the various branches of America's Jews, such as the Synagogue Council of America.

 This position was not endorsed by the Modern Orthodox.
 Rabbi Joseph Soloveitchik of Yeshiva University had initially aligned himself with Agudah, but later established his independent views on these matters and a host of other issues, such as attitudes towards college education and attitudes towards the secular-led Israeli governments.
 Rabbi Soloveitchik believed it important to nurture the more modern Orthodox Rabbinical Council of America (RCA).
-However, at times, some of the more traditionalist rabbis at Yeshiva University aligned themselves with Agudah's positions.

 Women

 In 2015 and 2017, Agudah denounced moves to ordain women.
 It went even further, declaring Yeshivat Maharat, Open Orthodoxy, Yeshivat Chovevei Torah, and other affiliated entities to be similar to other dissident movements throughout Jewish history in having rejected basic tenets of Judaism.
 Avi Shafran, director of public affairs, wrote: "... women ... assuming positions of public leadership is ... antithetical to the concept of tzniut (modesty)."
 Agudah forbade ordained Orthodox female clergy from being hired to lead congregations.
 Dr. Noam Stadlan, a board member of the Jewish Orthodox Feminist Alliance, wrote: "On this issue, the Agudah is irrelevant to Modern Orthodoxy in the same way Satmar or Neturei Karta views are irrelevant on issues of Zionism."